SYNOPSIS

 LICENSING

-To accomplish updates dcc requires a license bound to a specific host.
+To accomplish updates, dcc requires a dedicated license.
 Viewing or changing settings is possible without license.

 1. Execute ehostid in the bin directory of DataClient to determine the Host ID.